 My classes are a total experience.
 Everything is important.
 Sound, light, scent, temperature, surroundings.
 I want people to walk into the Shala and step into another world so they can start their journey inwards.
 I always check in with the energies present and feel what is the appropriate kind of practice for that day and that moment.
 I want people to feel nurtured and relaxed and I try to give everybody the attention they need and fill them up with positive energy.

 Besides my verbal instructions I give hands-on adjustments in my class.
 The way I guide my students with my voice and my hands makes it able for them to stay in their focus.
-I think it is very important to make sure that my students don’t injure themselves.
-In this way I can also help them deepen, stabilize, align or find more ease in a pose.
+I wish to empower my students in a way that helps them to rediscover their own body and I encourage them into being sensitive to their own needs.
 Instead of giving generalised alignment instructions I try to look at everyone’s individual needs.
 I strongly believe we should look at the function of a pose instead of trying to copy ‘the picture in the book’.

 For upcoming yoga retreats & workshops click HERE